 I have argued, since 2007, that baseball pitchers can't stay healthy because the tricks and shortcuts that have been, and increasingly are being, used to boost their velocity work by overloading the pitching arm.

-Specifically, they put the pitching arm in the incorrect position.
+Specifically, they put the pitching arm in a problematic position.

 ...when the pitcher's shoulders start to turn and the pitching arm comes under load.